nWacky/devise-token-auth-vue/README.md

 The api in this repository in not stable.

-When installing, add commit hash
+When installing, add a commit hash

 ```jsonc
 // package.json